emeka1999/platypus-tk/README.md

 > Flash various BMC components

 Platypus utilizes serial connection and Redfish API to flash various BMC components.
-The simple UI removes the need to type commands into command line making Platypus ideal for flashing components or different BMCs consecutively.
+The simple UI removes the need to type commands into the command line making Platypus ideal for flashing components or different BMCs consecutively.

 ---